Bike touring stuff

 MY CYCLiNG DAY

-I try and get an early start to use the cool and empty mornings to cover miles, so I get up at 6am and am rolling by 6.45am.
+I try and get an early start to use the cool and empty mornings to cover miles so I get up at 6am and am rolling by 6.45am.
 I don’t eat anything but I do drink about a litre of water.
 I try to ride for about 3 hours / 30 miles then stop for a short time and eat breakfast.
 Sometimes it is just water, bananas and biscuits.
-I then try to ride another 10 miles or so, and by then (11am?) the sun is high and progress is more difficult.
+I then try to ride another 10 miles or so and by then (11am?) the sun is high and progress is more difficult in the heat.

-Finding a place to stop in shade is not always possible so I find it best to plod on and get the last few miles done and reach my destination around lunchtime.
-This just about works with 50 mile days.
+Finding a place to stop in shade is not always possible so I find it best to plod slowly on and reach my destination around lunchtime.
+This just about works with 50 mile days on good roads or 35 mile days on tracks.

-After I find a place to stay there is the ritual of a shower and washing out my clothing so it has time to dry before the next morning (if it is still damp it gets strapped on top of the rear rack bag: many in India have seen my underwear!).
-Then lunch, and in the afternoon time to look around the place I am staying.
+After I find a place to stay (homestay, lodge or hotel) there is the ritual of a shower and washing out my clothing so it has time to dry before the next morning (if it is still damp it gets strapped on top of the rear rack bag: many in India have seen my underwear!).
+Then lunch, and in the later afternoon as the air cools there is time to look around the area where I am staying.

-Once back at the hotel I refill my water bottles with tap water and a steritab ready for the next day.
+Once back at where I am staying I refill my water bottles with tap water and a steritab ready for the next day.
 And charge my phone and powerbank.

 A real rock n’roll lifestyle!